-Off-Leash Areas have become a recognised amenity catering for the health and wellbeing of both dogs and their owners.
-When properly established and managed Off-Leash Areas represent a valuable asset providing physical and mental health to the community derived from physical exercise, social interaction and pet kinship.
+Off-leash areas have become a recognised amenity catering for the health and wellbeing of both dogs and their owners.
+When properly established and managed off-leash areas represent a valuable asset providing physical and mental health to the community derived from physical exercise, social interaction and pet kinship.
 Strathbogie Shire Council recognises the importance of amenities such as these and aims to establish them against a consistent set of principles and manage them in a safe and environmentally sustainable manner.

-A recently published list of benefits for Off-Leash Areas includes the following.
+A recently published list of benefits for off-leash areas includes the following.

+Benefits for dogs Benefits for people Benefits for the community Physical and mental exercise for dogs by providing opportunities where dogs can get physical and mental exercise.
+Well exercised dogs are less likely to behave in a destructive or annoying way such as excessive barking.
 Socialisation for dogs by providing opportunities for dogs to have frequent interaction with other dogs and people.
 Dogs that are well socialised and exercised are healthier and happier as well as less likely to be aggressive.

-Safe environment for dogs to play by providing a secure environment where dog owners can exercise their dogs off-leash and not encounter cars, bikes and other obstacles.
-Dog parks can provide an outlet for natural dog behaviours such as running, chasing, playing and barking with the result that the dog is less likely to engage in such nuisance behaviour at home.

-be involved in community issues and to have higher levels of social capital.
+Safe environment for dogs to play by providing a secure environment where dog owners can exercise their dogs off-leash and not Outlet for dog owners to socialise by providing a public space where dog owners can interact with each other and form community bonds.
+It has been established that pets act as a lubricant for social contact and pet owners are more likely to exchange favours with neighbours, to be involved in community issues and to have higher levels of social capital.
 Seniors and disabled owners have an accessible place to exercise their dogs by providing people with limited access, such as the elderly and disabled, with opportunities to exercise their dog and provide ongoing social contact.

-Places for people to connect by providing a space where dog owners can feel connected with other community members improving their mental and emotional health.
-Affordable recreation option, Off-Leash Area is a free, outdoor activity where the family can take both their children and their pet.
+Responsible dog ownership reduces the likelihood of conflict with other users of open space through dog owners letting their dogs off- leash in other recreational areas, and provide opportunities to educate dog owners about animal health and welfare.
+Affordable recreation option, off-leash area is a free, outdoor activity where the family can take both their children and their pet.
 Resting place for travelling community by providing a safe resting spot for those owners travelling with their pets, pet friendly holidays.